xp-song/allometree/index.md

-These allometric relationships can then be interpreted in conjunction with information on the biology and growth (e.g. environmental and management) conditions associated with the trees.
+These allometric relationships can then be interpreted according to the types of variables modelled, and in conjunction with information on the biology and growth (e.g. environmental and management) conditions associated with the trees.